fabmas/certlc/README.md

 - Import the certificates into the Key Vault and **TAG** them with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).

 ## Production - optional dashboard deployment
-The Production optional dashboard deployment creates a Log Analytics with a custom table to log the expiration data of each certificate stored in the Key Vault, a Runbook, defined in the existing Automation Account, to ingest data in the custom table and a Workbook to visualize the expiration status of the certificates.
+The optional Production dashboard deployment sets up a Log Analytics workspace with a custom table to track the expiration dates of each certificate stored in the Key Vault.
+It also includes a Runbook, configured within the existing Automation Account, to ingest data into this custom table, and a Workbook to visualize the certificates' expiration status.

 To initiate the deployment of the optinal dashboard in the Production environment, verify to have the *Owner* role on the subscription then click on the **Deploy to Azure** button provided [above](#certificate-lifecycle-deployment).
 This action will trigger the deployment process within the Azure Portal.
 You will be prompted to provide input parameters.